 We deliver, through partnerships with NGO’s and primary care providers, a spectrum of services utilising models of care to best support consumer and carer in a recovery focused and strengths orientated framework.

 The Mental Health Service is made up of:

-Specialty services: Psychogeriatric/Old Age Psychiatry Service, Consultation Liaison Psychiatry Service and The Anxiety Disorders Unit
+Specialty services: Psychogeriatric/Old Age Psychiatry Service, Consultation Liaison Psychiatry Service, the Program for Early Intervention & Prevention of Disability (PEIPOD) and The Anxiety Disorders Unit

 Inpatient services: Caritas High Dependency Unit, Acute Unit and the Psychiatric Emergency Care Centre